Penshurst Circular via Bough Beech Walk

 4. Follow the footpath through a belt of trees and across a field, heading SW and going through several gates.
 Go over stiles in a belt of trees and keep ahead across another field, passing Bough Beech Sailing Club off to the right.
 On the far side go straight across the club's access road and past a pond in a belt of trees.

 5. Keep ahead across the next field, with the retaining wall of Bough Beech Reservoir? off to your right (but with no view of the water from the right of way).
-On the far side go over another stile and follow a broad grassy path between a hedge and a low wire fence for 700m, parallel to the sloping dam wall.
+On the far side go over another stile and follow an enclosed grassy path for 700m, parallel to the sloping dam wall.

-6. Towards the end the path turns sharply left to head S and eventually comes out through a narrow gap, where you turn three-quarters right to go across a field.
-In the tree boundary go over a footbridge and continue in much the same direction across the next field.
+6. Towards the end the path swings left to continue through a tree tunnel and eventually emerges into a meadow.
+Follow a faint grassy path round to the right to go diagonally across it.
+In the tree boundary go over a footbridge and continue on a path heading S across a farm field.

-7. On the far side bear right to go most of the way along its edge, then cross a stile on the left towards the Redhill–Tonbridge railway line?.
+7. On the far side turn right to go along its edge for 200m, then go over a stile on the left towards the Redhill–Tonbridge line?.
 Cross the tracks carefully and follow a short path sloping up through some trees, coming out onto the B2027 by a bus stop.

 8. Although there is a pavement on this side of the road it is better to cross the road with great care at this point (if you cross further along there is limited visibility for traffic coming over the bridge and turning sharp left).
 Turn right to walk carefully along the other side to the road junction and the Wheatsheaf.
 If you are not visiting this pub the walk continues up the driveway just before the entrance to its car park.